-PDBj Mine is a new web interface to PDBj.
+PDBj Mine is a web interface to search the PDB.

 PDBj Mine has the following basic features:

 - PDBj Mine is based on a relational database.